OpenNMT/Hackathon/nmt-wizard/README.md

 * `ru_en` - which is the same than in the tutorial data
 * `wmt17/de_en` - containing all prepared DE EN data for WMT.

+with this information - can you launch the same transliteration training on EC2 GPU instance?

 ---

 *Congratulations for completing this Hello World tutorial!*